 What is the best light for office productivity?

-Minimal maintenance for lights within an office space equates to less interruption and more productivity.
+Minimal maintenance for lights within an office space equates to less interruption and is better for productivity.
 This is a benefit of choosing light fittings with longer lifespans.
 With all of the operating costs associated with an office, choice of lighting can save time spent tending to repairs and can also save on energy expenditure.

 Ceiling heights within an office will typically range between 2800mm and 3500mm.
 Surface and recessed mounted lights provide a more even distribution of light for general purpose areas within this range.
-Work spaces that have ceilings at the higher end of this range are best served by using suspended light fittings over task areas.
+For high ceilings at the top end of this range, workspaces are best served by using suspended light fittings over task areas.
 This allows for the correct concentration of light for important tasks.

-Cool WhiteCool white lighting (3100K - 4500K) has an intense and vibrant white colour.
-It is best for task areas because they provide the best lumen output per watt.
-This type of lighting is ideal for reading and writing.
+Cool WhiteCool white lighting (3100K - 4500K) has an intense and vibrant white colour which is comparable to daylight.
+It is the best colour temperature for task areas providing the best lumen output per watt.
+This type of lighting is ideal for reading, writing and best for computer work.

 AS/NZS 1680.2.2:2008 mandates that workplace light levels are appropriate for tasks carried out in an office.
-Levels of 320 – 400 lux in areas where visual tasks are moderately difficult with moderate detail are recommended.
-These light levels are intended for routine office activities such as reading, writing, typing, and attending an enquiry desk.
+The guidelines recommend levels of 320 – 400 lux in areas where visual tasks are moderately difficult with moderate detail..
+These light level standards are intended for routine office activities such as reading, writing, typing, and attending an enquiry desk.